Business energy procurement strategies

 - Renewable business electricity tariff – Electricity supplied will be generated from renewable energy sources, typically wind, solar, and hydropower.

-- Green business electricity tariff – Electricity supplied will be generated from renewable sources and UK nuclear power stations.
+- Green business electricity tariff – Electricity supplied will be generated from renewable sources and British nuclear power stations.

 - Green business gas tariff – The carbon footprint associated with natural gas will be offset by carbon credits or the use of biogas.